googleforgames/open-match-docs/site/content/en/docs/Installation/helm.md

 If you don't have `Helm` installed, read the [Using Helm](https://helm.sh/docs/intro/) documentation to get started.
 The Open Match helm chart only installs the core services by default, please [override default helm configs]({{< relref "../Installation/helm.md#configuration" >}}) if you need to install telemetry support.
 {{< /alert >}}

+Open Match has various deployment options.
+Depending on your needs you can choose one of the available deployment options below:

+- [Install Open Match using stable Helm repository] ({{< relref "../Installation/helm.md#install-open-match-using-stable-helm-repository">}})
+- [Install Open Match using a specific version] ({{< relref "../Installation/helm.md#install-open-match-using-a-specific-version">}})
+- [Install Open Match with the Default Evaluator] ({{< relref "../Installation/helm.md#install-open-match-with-the-default-evaluator">}})

+## Install Open Match using stable Helm repository
 To install the chart with the release name `open-match` using our stable helm repository:

 ```bash